skkart/rule-manager/README.md

-A tool for Rules managament which allows user to manage(add, edit, delete) rules in the system.
+A tool for Rules handling in your project which allows user to manage(add, edit, delete) rules in the system.

 Link: https://skkart.github.io/rule-manager